 Understanding In-Wall Systems

-“Our customers were very pleased with the end results,” Ballard says, “especially the way the Geberit system opened up their floor space.
-We replaced the closet with a linen cabinet for storage space and maintained the integrity of the structure.”
+“Our customers were very pleased with the end results—especially the way the Geberit system opened up their floor space,” said Ballard.

 Design Firm: Borchert Kitchen & Bath